 - The puzzles are so fun to do.
 They make me think, what could this possibly mean?
 I would be sitting down, trying to figure out what the pictures meant and what I was supposed to do.
 So that was a plus for the book!

 Finally, character thoughts!
 We have a lot.
 I can easily say that Charles was my least favorite character.
 It’s not that his development was terrible.
-Is just his get!
-He’s cocky and thinks he get whatever he wants!
+It’s just his get!
+He’s cocky and thinks he gets whatever he wants!
 That was pretty easy.
-Andrew Pecklemen is Charles’ minion, but soon realises that he’s not on the right team.
+Andrew Pecklemen is Charles’ minion but soon realizes he’s not on the right team.

 Finally, we have Mr. Limoncello himself.
-He’s very sneaky with the way he does things and he’s a trickster!
+He’s very sneaky with how he does things, and he’s a trickster!
 He’s very… interesting.
 Kind of like his name!

 Thank You For Listening!

-I hope you enjoyed this weeks episode!
+I hope you enjoyed this week’s episode!
 It was fun to talk about Escape from Mr. Lemoncello’s Library!
-Maybe one episode I’ll talk about the movie adaptation!
+Maybe in one episode, I’ll talk about the movie adaptation!
 Anyway, here’s our official Readability ending!